-So when making my own recipe, I had high expectations.
+So when making my own muhammara dip recipe, I had high expectations.
 But thankfully they were exceeded, and this dip is a total winner.

-I love pairing this with my 5-minute homemade hummus, some nutty cheeses, and crackers.
+I love pairing this muhammara dip with my 5-minute homemade hummus, some nutty cheeses, and crackers.
+It also tastes amazing with warm slices of pita bread or alongside a raw veggie tray (soooo much better than the usual ranch dip people serve with vegetable trays).
 It makes for a perfect no-cook meal that you can enjoy any time of the year.
 And it makes for a unique app to bring to parties, too.

 Hope you guys fall in love with muhammara as much as I did!
 XO!

 This homemade muhammara is the best dip you've never heard of.
 Made with roasted red peppers and walnuts, and sweetened with pomegranate molasses!

 - 1 cup toasted walnuts

 - 3/4 teaspoon salt